ramp-kits/rl_simulator/README.md

 ## Get started

 We will go through the different functionalities using the acrobot system located in `benchmark/acrobot/`.
-The main structure of this folder follows the one used by [ramp-workflow](https://paris-saclay-cds.github.io/ramp-docs/ramp-workflow/advanced/workflow.html) with a few additional components for the dynamic evaluation (model-based reinforcement learning loop):
+The main structure of this folder is based on the one required by [ramp-workflow](https://paris-saclay-cds.github.io/ramp-docs/ramp-workflow/advanced/workflow.html) with a few additional components for the dynamic evaluation (model-based reinforcement learning loop):
-* the ramp-workflow `problem.py` file specifying the problem and the training and evaluation protocol.
+* the ramp-workflow `problem.py` file specifying the problem and the training and evaluation protocol
 * the `env.py` file for the Open AI gym environment of the acrobot system
 * the `reward_function.py` file for the reward function of the reinforcement learning task
-* the `generate_static_trace.py` file, used to generate the static datasets from the real system
+* the `generate_static_trace.py` file used to generate the static datasets from the real system
 * the `data/` folder containing the static datasets generated on the real system
 * the `submissions/` folder containing the different models
 * the `agents/` folder containing the different agents